Ouzel Peak, Montana

 Stepping off the train at 8am in Montana with my new travel partner Jana, I once again had no friggin’ plan laid out for what to do.
 Originally, yeah, there was an idea.
 Our stop was in Glacier National Park, so much as I had explored other cities and other parks in the past two weeks, I’d just do the same here: hike, follow my gut, take pictures.

 You can imagine how upsetting it was when the US Government decided to shut down, along with it all national parks.
 The plan, then, was to just sneak in to the park!
 If it’s shut down, then there’s not gonna be very many staff, so it shouldn’t be too hard to avoid them.

 It was the last stop of the trip, and it was very cold that morning already, so I decided to treat myself to staying indoors that night.
 Jana had no objections, so we walked down the street from the train station and got a lodge.
 But, after putting our stuff down and choosing beds, a quick talk with the staff alerted us to the risks of sneaking in: getting picked up by the cops, and a possible $500 fine.
 More importantly, they had a suggestion for an alternative activity: hiking Ouzel Peak!
 They said it would be hard, and take all day, but they would drive us the ten miles of the trailhead in the old, lodge van and then we could hitch hike back.

 The scenery and microclimate changes that occurred as we climbed the trail are so amazing, I have to show off a lot more than ten photos.
 This set is of our morning, and the beginning of the trail, I can’t wait to show you the view from the top in the next set.

-Taking only a few cameras, a bicycle, and a change of clothes, each stop on the route is a full day's worth of adventure.
-The day's train ride between destinations is a chance to talk to strangers, recuperate, and (of course) blog here.
+Taking only a few cameras, a bicycle, and a change of clothes, each stop on that route was a full day's worth of adventure.
+The train rides between destinations offered a chance to talk to other rail-travelers, recuperate, and (of course) blog here.